s-expressionists/Khazern/README.md

 using-name       ::= {HASH-VALUE}
 ```

-#### HASH-VALUE Iteration Path
+#### HASH-VALUE Being Clause

-The HASH-VALUE iteration path is identical to that described in the
+The HASH-VALUE being clause is identical to that described in the
 ANSI CL specification with the addition of the ability to specify a
 type-spec for USING variable.